willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e3-guide.md

 2. Educate your users and provide guidance on when to apply the correct sensitivity label.

-    Users should change the label if needed, especially for more sensitive content that requires encryption.
+    Users should change the label if needed, especially for more sensitive content.

     To help you with this step, see [End-user documentation for sensitivity labels](/purview/get-started-with-sensitivity-labels#end-user-documentation-for-sensitivity-labels).